top of page

 Despite a successful acting career Neil has also maintained a career as a writer in recent years: his screenplay “Caught in the Act” (with S. Speirs) for Carnaby International starring Maureen Lipman and Freddie Jones, directed by BAFTA award winning Matt Lipsey was released in 2008 after premiering at BAFTA and going on to the Berlin Film Festival.
 He co-wrote and directed “A Kiss from Grandma” with J. Sate starring Andrew Dunn which was selected for Cinecentre (Brighton Film Festival) and his co-written play “M. Prudhomme” premiered at Komedia in Brighton in which he starred with Sally Phillips.
 His play “The Pearl” had rehearsed readings with Production Exchange and York Theatre Royal.
 A film version of this is in development with Cabana Films, supported by the South Australian Film Commission in Adelaide, Australia.
 He has also written for Juniper Films .
 Recently he acted in BAFTA award-winner Nina Gantz's animation/live action film "Wander To Wonder" which is currently making a splash at many international festivals.

 In film he has worked for Mike Leigh (“Topsy –Turvy” with Jim Broadbent), Richard Eyre (“The Other Man” playing opposite Antonio Banderas and Liam Neeson) FFM Media (“Above the Clouds”), Digital Film (“The Crucible” with Richard Armitage) and Allenalla (as the Old Man in "boat" for which he was nominated as Best Actor at the Madrid Film Festival).
+Most recently he has worked with Nina Ganz in the Oscar-nominated and BAFTA-winning film "Wander to Wonder".
 His T.V. credits include “The Last Days of Anne Boleyn”, “Casualty”, “Westbeach”, “Doctor Faustus” (title role), “Joseph’s Troubles”, “Chucklevision”, “The Russian Soldier” (Title role) (BBC and BBC OU), “Staying Alive”, “The Bill”, “Diana’s Legacy” (as William Boyce Q.C.)
 “The Enfield Poltergeist”, “Mapp and Lucia” (ITV), “Bare Knuckle Boxer”, “The Georgian Underworld”, “Queen Victoria’s Men” (Channel 4) “Family Affairs” (Channel 5) and many others.
 His radio work has included “Diary of a Nobody” with Stephen Tomkinson (BBC Radio 4) and a number of plays for Big Finish productions.

 Neil is also a bassoonist and is often in demand as an Actor/Musician (most recently Fiddler on the Roof with Music and Lyrics) as well as playing in various ensembles and orchestras throughout the years.
 He has just completed the book and lyrics of a Musical about the Marx Brothers, “Jumping Butterballs.”